the-x-man/nw-vue3-boilerplate/README.md

-# NW.js + Vue 3 Desktop App Boilerplate
+# Church Lyrics Projection Application

 The easiest, quickest, and best option for building Desktop Apps with Vue.